hila-chefer/RobustViT/README.md

 ## Finetuning ViT models

 To finetune a pretrained ViT model use the `imagenet_finetune.py` script.
-Notice to uncomment the pretrained model you wish to finetune.
+Notice to uncomment the import line containing the pretrained model you wish to finetune.

 Usage example: